by Abhijit Banerjee, Esther Duflo

 “Abhijit Banerjee and Esther Duflo's book, Poor Economics: A Radical Rethinking of the Way to Fight Global Poverty, is making waves in development circles.
 Beyond the strong focus on randomised control trials, the book distinguishes itself by wading into issues on which the development community has often ignored or made uninformed guesses.
 These include the rationale behind the decisions made by the poor, whether they make the "best" decisions available, and how policymakers should respond.”

-, April 30, 2011
+Financial Times, April 30, 2011

 “Here's something Jesus might recommend: Reading the clear, calm and revelatory book "Poor Economics," from Abhijit Banerjee and Esther Duflo.
 It is gloriously instructive, and bracing testimony in itself to the gold standard of the Enlightenment: the scientific method.
 The authors, both economists at MIT, spent 15 years in the field, running randomized controlled trials to test various approaches to combating poverty.
 They bring both rigor and humility to a predicament typically riven by ideology and blowhards.”